 The story instead of introduction

-You may, of course, take the traditional route with «My name is so and so… I’ve been working in the field for X number of years… And here comes the list of my accomplishments.»
+You may, of course, take the traditional route with «My name is John and … I’ve been working in the field for X number of years… And here comes the list of my accomplishments.»

 But let’s imagine you do not just want to bore your participants with dry facts but actually engage them, put them in the right state of mind and convince them of your professionalism.